Vasant19/VerticalFullScreen/README.md

 🎉 Enjoy!
 Just open the HTML file in your browser, and you’re all set for smooth, vertical YouTube playback.
 Enjoy and happy multitasking!

+# Disclaimer

+The video displayed is only used as an example.
+I do not own any rights to the video.